 You'd be surprised how often a prospect will tell you they've chosen another vendor before actually signing a contract.
 And if no ink has been spilled, it's not a done deal.
 If they reply, "Well, the contract is with our legal department," or "We're just waiting on the final documents to be sent over," the deal isn't done.

-Check with your manager and -- when appropriate -- throw a big discount at them.
+Check with your manager and — when appropriate — throw a big discount at them.
 In this scenario, you've already lost the upper hand.
 Your prospect knows you're desperate, so trying to shortchange them on price or remain coy about what you can offer is futile.
-Offer them your biggest discount to try to jolt them into reconsidering your big.
+Offer them your biggest discount to try to jolt them into reconsidering your bid.

 And be willing to walk away if your manager nixes a price cut.
 You've got better things to do than beg for business with nothing left to bargain with.

 3. "Price and terms aside, which vendor had the best technology?"